drcliffwang/course-material/README.md

-This a work space for Dr. Cliff Wang Course Material
+This is a work space for Dr. Cliff Wang Course Material